mido/mido/README.rst

         raise ValueError('MIDI message object is immutable')
     ValueError: MIDI message object is immutable

-New messages are created by copying an existing message:
+New messages are created by copying an existing message, possibly updating some of its data values:

     >>> msg.copy(chan=1)
     note_on(time=0, chan=1, note=60, vel=100)